simrann20/decision-trees/README.md

 # Decision-trees
-Implementation of decision trees in jupyter notebook
+Implementation of decision trees from scratch on iris dataset